Recycling Center Plus

 - TVs (recycled)

-*The Olmsted County Waste-to-Energy facility has always been permitted, and has received a small amount of “incidental” quantities of tires since it began operation in 1987.
-Before the addition of the 3rd Unit, the OWEF was at capacity, so the tires delivered to the OCRC were directed to a vendor in the Twin Cities that “recycled” them, burning 80% of them for energy in facilities with fewer emissions controls than the OWEF and charging a fee.
-Once capacity was available at the OWEF, it made sense environmentally and economically to burn these tires for their energy here where they were generated.
+* “Incidental” quantities of tires will be directed to the Olmsted County Recycling Center Plus (OCRC) for appropriate disposal.
+Larger quantities will be required to be managed through the County’s Industrial Solid Waste (ISW) Program and directed to the Kalmar Landfill for processing as tire-derived fuel (TDF).
+Before the addition of the 3rd Unit, the Olmsted Waste-to-Energy Facility (OWEF) was at capacity, so the tires delivered to the OCRC were directed to a vendor in the Twin Cities that “recycled” them, burning 80% of them for energy in facilities with fewer emissions controls than the OWEF and charging a fee.
+Once capacity was available at the OWEF, it made sense environmentally and economically to burn these tires for their energy locally where they were generated.

 Olmsted County ordinance requires recycling of the following:

-In addition to the above materials, businesses are required to recycle Office paper
+In addition to the above materials, businesses are required to recycle Office paper.
+Other items that may also be recycled are:

 Check with your garbage hauler or recycling center for a complete list and sorting instructions.